 Always listen out to advice from the emergency services - if they direct you to a specific location, follow instructions quickly while there is still access.

-- Take your family in one car only to avoid getting separated and to help reduce traffic on the roads.
+Only take your family in one car to avoid getting separated and to help reduce traffic on the roads.

 Situation 2: At home

 If you find you have to remain in your property, the most important thing is to keep safe.

 Move your family and pets upstairs or to a high place and have a means to escape.
 If members of your household are not at home, be sure they’re somewhere safe.